 There are book writing workshops too, where they are taught the craft of writing.
 Acting workshops also for children who want to showcase their talent in the field of theatres/acting etc.

 Libraries and clubs-

-Majority of libraries available locally have summer reading programs, special craft project times, puppet shows, teen clubs, and other fun things organized specially for the summer.
-Check the libraries/bookstores in your near locality
+The majority of libraries available locally have summer reading programs, special craft project times, puppet shows, teen clubs, and other fun things organized specially for the summer.
+Check the libraries/bookstores in your near locality.

 3.Be an Expert this Summer Vacation: (For children aged 8 or above)

 Make a small weather station and measure rainfall, wind direction, and temperature.
 Record these over time to see how the weather changes in your area.
 Compare notes with a friend or cousin who lives in a different city.
 Children can also watch news channels, read newspapers to understand the meteorological department.